-10. Freedom of speech and academic freedom are protected by law though these rights must be exercised within the law.5 Vigorous academic debate will not amount to harassment when it is conducted respectfully and without violating the dignity of others or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
-However, individuals should
+- 9. Freedom of speech and academic freedom are protected by law though these rights must be exercised within the law.5 Vigorous academic debate will not amount to harassment when it is conducted respectfully and without violating the dignity of others or creating an intimidating, hostile, degrading, humiliating, or offensive environment for them.
+However, individuals should be allowed to remove themselves from such debates and discussion and should they not be allowed to do so, this could amount to harassment. - 10.
+Bullying is a form of harassment and may be characterised as offensive, intimidating, malicious or insulting behaviour, or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient. - 11.
+The College seeks to protect any member of the College community from victimisation, which is a form of misconduct which may itself result in a disciplinary process.
+The College will regard victimisation as any instance where a person is subjected to detrimental treatment because they have, in good faith: - a) Made an allegation of harassment; or - b) Indicated an intention to make such an allegation; or - c) Assisted or supported another person in bringing forward such an allegation; or

-2 Director of Student Welfare and Support Services confidential email: director.swss@admin.ox.ac.uk; telephone: (01865) (2)80444.

-3 Harassment Advisor Network: http://www.admin.ox.ac.uk/eop/harassmentadvice/advisornetwork/ be allowed to remove themselves from such debates and discussion and should they not be allowed to do so, this could amount to harassment.

-4 Statute XI: University Discipline: www.admin.ox.ac.uk/statutes/352-051a.shtml# Toc28142342.

-5 https://www.linacre.ox.ac.uk/sites/default/files/freedom_of_speech.pdf.

-11. Bullying is a form of harassment and may be characterised as offensive, intimidating, malicious or insulting behaviour, or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient.

-12. The College seeks to protect any member of the College community from victimisation, which is a form of misconduct which may itself result in a disciplinary process.
-The College will regard as victimisation any instance where a person is subjected to detrimental treatment because they have, in good faith:

-- a) Made an allegation of harassment; or - b) Indicated an intention to make such an allegation; or - c) Assisted or supported another person in bringing forward such an allegation; or - d) Participated in an investigation of a complain; or - e) Participated in any disciplinary hearing arising from an investigation; or - f) Taken any other steps in connection with this Policy and Procedure.
+- d) Participated in an investigation of a complaint; or - e) Participated in any disciplinary hearing arising from an investigation; or - f) Taken any other steps in connection with this Policy and Procedure.